Phone-GWP-group

 Picking and / or shelf bins can be a great way to organise stock and parts

-Besides improving picking and retrieval of your materials and components, the movement of these around your production facility (and even between different sites altogether) can also impact productivity.
+Besides improving the picking and retrieval of your materials and components, the movement of these around your production facility, and even between different sites altogether, can also impact productivity.

-It is crucial to use handling totes (such as those manufactured from Correx®) to not only aid the manual handling process, but also to ensure safety for your operatives as well.
+It is essential that you use handling totes, such as those made from Correx®, not only to aid manual handling but also to ensure the safety of your operatives.

 Use suitable totes